-Potato experts McCain have been supplying us with our world-famous McDonald's Fries since 1978.
+Potato experts McCain have been supplying us with our world-famous McDonald's fries since 1978.

-For our fries, McCain only uses four varieties of British potatoes: Russet Burbank, Shepody, Pentland Dell and Innovator.
+For our fries, McCain only uses British potatoes and use four varieties: Russet Burbank, Shepody, Pentland Dell and Innovator.
 Simple, good quality ingredients are then prepared with care.
 Potatoes are washed, peeled, cut and then lightly fried in a McDonald's blend of vegetable oil and frozen.